jennyknuth/landlabWiki/Build-a-Model.md

 Plot the data
 ^^^^^^^^^^^^^

-Landlab has a fairly comprehensive suite of built in plotting functions; read more about them :ref:`here <plotting>`.
+Landlab has a fairly comprehensive suite of built in plotting functions; read more about them [[ here | Grid#plotting]].

 You also of course have the option of using the `matplotlib plotting library <http://matplotlib.org>`_ of Python for things like cross-sections.